Richard McDermott Miller Competition

 NSS welcomes applications from all sculptors regardless of gender, race, ethnicity, sexual orientation, gender identity, religion, socioeconomic status, education or disability.

-Jury of Selection: The jury will consist of three sculptors.
+Jury of Selection: The jury will consist of three sculptors and/or curators.

 Awards Jury: Jurors will be looking for originality and talent, inspiration and personal interpretation – not just proficiency in replicating the model.